 The Board has delegated responsibility for monitoring compliance with the Code and for investigating and enforcing matters related to the Code to the Company's executive officers, who will report breaches of the Code to the Company's Legal Department, for matters regarding accounting, internal accounting controls and other auditing matters to the Audit Committee, or for matters involving the CEO or any other senior executive or financial officer of the Company to any member of the Board.
 The Company's Legal Department or Audit Committee, as applicable, will promptly address all allegations of non-compliance with the Code and recommend corrective actions to local or head office management, as appropriate.
 The Company's General Counsel and Corporate Secretary is responsible for allegations relating to the most serious violations of the Code.
-Any waivers of the Code can only be granted by the Company's General Counsel and Corporate Secretary reports regularly to the Board and the Audit Committee regarding serious suspected and confirmed Code violations.
+Any waivers of the Code can only be granted by the Company's General Counsel and Corporate Secretary or the CEO and any such waivers are reported to the Audit Committee.
+The Company's General Counsel and Corporate Secretary reports regularly to the Board and the Audit Committee regarding serious suspected and confirmed Code violations.
 Waivers of the Code for executive officers may only be granted by the Board or a Committee of the Board and will be disclosed to Shareholders as required under applicable law.